gigafluent/gigafluent.github.io/_pages/terms.md

 ---

 **Last updated**
-March 2024
+May 2024

 # Terms of Use and End User License Agreement

 <br>

 ## I. Introduction
-These Terms of Use and End User License Agreement (collectively, the “Agreement”) together with all the documents referred to in it constitute a legally binding agreement made between you as a natural person (“you”, “your” or “user”) and Gigafluent Ltd. (“we,” “us” or “our”), concerning your access to and use of [“JestGenie”](https://apps.apple.com/us/app/jestgenie/id6474176838) software application for mobile devices (the “App”).
-The App’s title may vary in countries other than the U.S. and is subject to change without specific notice.
+These Terms of Use and End User License Agreement (collectively, the “Agreement”) together with all the documents referred to in it constitute a legally binding agreement made between you as a natural person (“you”, “your” or “user”) and Gigafluent Ltd. (“we,” “us” or “our”), concerning your access to and use of [“Book Scanner”](https://apps.apple.com/us/app/id6468075372) software application for mobile devices (the “App”).
+The App’s title may vary and is subject to change without specific notice.

 All the documents that relate to the App are hereby expressly incorporated herein by reference.